How to Sand, Repair and Varnish your Hardwood Floor

 Wooden floors are one of the most popular floor covering materials for interior decors.
 However, given that wood is a living matter, it has to be treated to a little bit of TLC once in a while.
 Learn more about the different ways that you can make your wooden floor look brand new:

 You will have to use a special knife to apply the product.
 Don't forget to remove the excess wood filler before it hardens up.
-After you have finished repairing the cracks and holes and/or replacing the floor boards, you will be ready to sand the floor.
-For this next step, always sand in the same direction as the wood, moving a few centimeters off with each passage.
+After you have finished repairing the cracks and holes and/or replacing the floorboards, you will be ready to sand the floor.
+For this next step, always sand in the same direction as the wood, moving a few centimetres off with each passage.

 Different finishing products for hardwood floors

 Now that your floor has been sanded properly, you have to choose the finish that will cover the surface of the floor.
 There are three main types of finishes, each one having their respective pros and cons.

 This is the most popular option.
 Varnish is a durable product that protects the floor from different harmful events and objects such as stains and impacts.
 It is possible to choose between several finishes such as: shiny, satin and matte.
 There are many different possibilities, depending on what you like!
 Varnish is also known for being relatively inexpensive.
 However, it doesn't look as good as the two following options.

 Using oil products to finish a wooden floor will give off a traditional look, in addition to making it very resistant and easy to maintain.
 Due to the fact that it is plant-based, it adds a nice natural aspect to your floor.
 The main drawback of this product is that it is irreversible, as the wood is deeply permeated with the oil.
 Moreover, it demands regular maintenance, approximately every six months.